apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

 Python User-defined Table Functions (UDTFs)
 ===========================================

-Spark 3.5 introduces Python user-defined table functions (UDTFs), a new type of user-defined function.
+Spark 3.5 introduces the Python user-defined table function (UDTF), a new type of user-defined function.
-Unlike scalar functions that return a single result value for every input, UDTFs is invoked in the ``FROM`` clause of a query and returns an entire relation as output.
+Unlike scalar functions that return a single result value from each call, each UDTF is invoked in the ``FROM`` clause of a query and returns an entire table as output.
 Each UDTF call can accept zero or more arguments.
-These arguments can either be scalar expressions or table arguments that represent entire input relations.
+These arguments can either be scalar expressions or table arguments that represent entire input tables.

 Implementing a Python UDTF
 --------------------------

 .. currentmodule:: pyspark.sql.functions

-To implement a Python UDTF, you can define a class implementing the methods:
+To implement a Python UDTF, you first need to define a class implementing the methods:

 .. code-block:: python